Drop Zone (film): In popular culture

 The Paramount Parks (now owned by Cedar Fair) featured drop tower amusement rides called Drop Zone: Stunt Tower, which were based on the film.
 The attractions are now named Drop Tower: Scream Zone.

-Artist Todd Higley's title song "Jump You So Hard" was inspired by his short-lived relationship with female lead Yancy Butler.
-The musical sting that plays when Swoop races to help the stricken skydiver (from the track "Too Many Notes - Not Enough Rests") has been frequently used in film trailers, most notably The Mask of Zorro (1998), Puss in Boots (2011) and Pirates of the Caribbean: The Curse of the Black Pearl (2003), the latter of which, also scored by Hans Zimmer, used an adaptation of the piece as its main theme.
+The musical sting that plays when Swoop (Kyle Secor) races to help stricken skydiver Selkirk Power (Corin Nemec) from the track "Too Many Notes - Not Enough Rests" has been frequently used in film trailers, most notably The Mask of Zorro (1998), Puss in Boots (2011) and Pirates of the Caribbean: The Curse of the Black Pearl (2003), the latter of which, also scored by Hans Zimmer alongside Klaus Badelt, used an adaptation of the piece as its main theme.